Sramik Karmachari Oikya Parishad: History

-In 1986, Ruhul Amin Bhuiyan of the Jatiya Sramik Jote and Shah Mohammad Abu Zafar of the Jatiya Sramik League joined the Jatiya Party which further weakened the parshidad.
+In 1986, Ruhul Amin Bhuiyan of the Jatiya Sramik Jote and Shah Mohammad Abu Zafar of the Jatiya Sramik League joined the Jatiya Party, which further weakened the parishad.
 In the 1990s, the Sramik Karmachari Oikya Parishad signed a number of agreements with the government of Bangladesh for improving labor conditions and carried out a number of strikes to force the government to implement those strikes.
-Beyond labour issues the organizations has campaigned for greater rights for religious minorities.
+Beyond labour issues, the organization has campaigned for greater rights for religious minorities.